 Filing a License After A Marriage Ceremony

-- If a couple needs certified copies of their marriage license, they may be purchased for $10 each using cash or money order.
+- If a couple needs certified copies of their marriage license, they may be purchased for $10 each.

 - The marriage license is public record and can be purchased by anyone.
 No identification is required to purchase certified copy of a marriage license.

 - Send us a written request with the name of the Bride (name prior to marriage) and Groom and date of marriage.